 And again, the crowd smiles and nods.
-Business domain experts often use Excel, because it customizable, because there is a low entry barrier and because it’s not as technical as application development.
+Business domain experts often use Excel, because it is customizable, because there is a low entry barrier and because it’s not as technical as application development.
 In summary: Excel is understandable for a domain expert.

 This is the key moment of the key note.
 Domain-driven design (DDD) tries to simplify application development for non-engineers.